 POLICY TIME LIMITED COUNTIES Non-complying ABAWD after the Second Three Months After the ABAWD has used the second three-months, he/she must be in a self-initiated employment or training activity to re-establish eligibility.
 A non-complying ABAWD is NOT referred to the SNAP Works Program or any of its contractors to reestablish eligibility.
-Countable Months and Overpayment Months An over-issuance exists if the ABAWD receives benefits for a month: without good cause for not meeting the work requirement, • is not sanctioned, • is not exempt, • has exhausted 3 countable months, and • is not eligible in one of the second three-months.
-When a SNAP AU is totally ineligible for a month or receives benefits in error for a month and that month is also a countable month, the month is considered a countable month until the claim has been paid in full.
-Once the claim is paid in full, the countable month is erased and does not count toward the 3 countable months in the 36-month period.
+Countable Months and Overpayment An over-issuance exists if the ABAWD receives benefits for a month: Months without good cause for not meeting the work requirement, • is not sanctioned, • is not exempt, • is not meeting an exception, • has exhausted 3 countable months, and • is not eligible in one of the second three-months.
+When a SNAP AU is totally ineligible for a month or receives benefits in error for a month and that month is also a countable month, the month is considered are over-issuance month.
 All SNAP cases are SRR cases.
 Therefore, month(s) in which a non-reportable change occurs that makes an AU member an ABAWD are considered countable months.
 The ABAWD discretionary exemption may be applied for every month of the certification period that the ABAWD work requirement was not met.
 Changes in ABAWD status are effective the month after the change occurs.
 An over issuance does not occur under ABAWD provisions in the following situations: • A month is one of the first three countable months.
-The month is included in the second three-month period. • The month a SNAP work sanction is applied. • A month in which an ABAWD has good cause for failure to comply. • A month in which the ABAWD meets a work registration or receives an ABAWD discretionary exemption.
+The month is included in the second three-month period. • The month a SNAP work sanction is applied. • A month in which an ABAWD has good cause for failure to comply. • A month in which the ABAWD discretionary exemption is granted.